pvanuffelen/head_first_design_patterns/docs/5_singleton_pattern.md

 A problem arises when multithreading.
 Apparently you then execute the code twice, with each line being executed, which each thread taking turns.
 This gives a problem when executing the `getInstance()` method.
-So the method needs to be `synchornized`, which is a keyword in Java.
+So the method needs to be `synchronized`, which is a keyword in Java.